trepmal/mini-loops/readme.txt

 **Show posts in reverse order?** Perhaps you want the 3 most recent posts, but you want the oldest of those to be displayed first.
 If so, check this.

-**Ignore sticky posts?** I recommend ignoring, or the number of posts displayed may be inconsistent.
+**Ignore sticky posts?** Treat sticky posts as normal posts.
+I recommend ignoring, or the number of posts displayed may be inconsistent.

+**Exclude sticky posts?** Don't show sticky posts at all.

 **Categories:** Comma separated list of category IDs to pull from.
 Use negative ID numbers to exclude a category.